Global bifurcation of solutions to elliptic systems with system and domain symmetries: Introduction

+The resulting global bifurcation theorems are Theorems~\ref{thm:global-bifurcation} and~\ref{thm:global-bifurcation-trivial}.
+If the necessary condition of Lemma~\ref{lem:nec} is not satisfied, Theorem~\ref{thm:local-or-global} gives a local--global alternative: either local bifurcation occurs near the parameter in question, or a change of degree forces global bifurcation at an intermediate parameter value.

 We next turn our attention to compact symmetric spaces $M=G/H$.
-Exploiting the irreducibility of Laplace–Beltrami eigenspaces in this setting, we show that global bifurcation occurs at every candidate parameter value, with the possible exception of $\lambda=0$, and that at each nonzero level the bifurcating solutions break symmetry: their isotropy group is strictly smaller than $G$, see Theorem~\ref{thm:global-bifurcation-symmetric}.
-In particular, for $G=\mathrm{SO}(n)$ and $H=\mathrm{SO}(n-1)$ (so $M=S^{n-1}$), this yields bifurcation of nonradial solutions from the radial (constant) ones.
+Using the structure of Laplace--Beltrami eigenspaces as torus representations, we show that global bifurcation occurs at every candidate parameter value, with the possible exception of $\lambda=0$.
+At each nonzero level the bifurcating solutions break the domain symmetry: their $G$-isotropy group is strictly smaller than $G$; see Theorem~\ref{thm:global-bifurcation-symmetric}.
+In particular, for $G=\mathrm{SO}(n)$ and $H=\mathrm{SO}(n-1)$, so that $M=S^{n-1}$, this yields bifurcation of nonradial solutions from the radial (constant) ones.

 The last result concerns the structure of the bifurcating continua.
 In Theorem~\ref{thm:unbounded} we prove that, under assumptions on the eigenspaces of the Hessian of $F$ and with $0$ nondegenerate, every bifurcating continuum is unbounded.
-The key ingredient is Lemma~\ref{lem:highest}: highest weights of Laplace–Beltrami eigenspaces, combined with the spectral assumptions on the Hessian, determine which weights may occur in the kernel of the Hessian of the functional and which cannot.
-This, in turn, identifies the nonzero coefficients in the bifurcation indices and shows that their sum cannot vanish, thereby excluding one of the alternatives in the Rabinowitz alternative (Theorem~\ref{thm:altRab_sum_T}).
+The proof uses Lemma~\ref{lem:highest} to identify a torus weight which appears at a given bifurcation level and not at the preceding ones.
+This allows us to find a nonzero coefficient in the bifurcation index which cannot be cancelled in the summation formula from the Rabinowitz alternative (Theorem~\ref{thm:altRab_sum_T}).